 Biology for Health Sciences

 Prerequisite requirements for health sciences vary with the program and the institution.
 Care should be taken to study the requirements for every program well in advance of making application.
 In general, the pre-medical curriculum includes a year each of biology, general chemistry, organic chemistry, calculus and physics.
 Courses in biochemistry, statistics, advanced biology, and social and behavioral sciences are also important preparation for the MR5 Medical College Admissions Exam.
 Programs in physician assistant training, veterinary medicine, physical therapy, and such typically have a more extensive list of prerequisites.
 Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, Dixie Shafer, Dale Pederson, and Kelsey Richardson-Blackwell.

 Graduate Training in Biology

 Graduate programs in biological fields typically require two semesters of general chemistry, organic chemistry, calculus, and physics.
 Also required is extensive involvement in research through Augsburg Experience, internships, and/or independent study.
 Careful consultation with a biology advisor is recommended to select among coursework and research options.

 Teaching Licensure Major

-The State of Minnesota has specific licensing requirements for biology teachers, the science portions of which are satisfied by the Augsburg life sciences major.
-The state requirements may be subject to change after publication of this catalog.
-Students therefore should consult with the Augsburg Department of Education to identify current Minnesota teacher licensure requirements.
+The State of Minnesota has specific licensing requirements for biology teachers, the science portions of which are satisfied by the Augsburg Life Sciences major only if BIO476 Microbiology and BIO481 Ecology are selected as two of the upper division electives.
+The state requirements may be subject to change after the publication of this catalog.
+Students should therefore consult with the Augsburg Department of Education to identify current Minnesota teacher licensure requirements.
 All upper division biology requirements for secondary licensure must be completed before beginning student teaching.